MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/onboard.md

 ## LCS implementation project workspace

-After the tenant administrator has completed the Finance and Operations subscription activation and added additional project users as appropriate, those team members can access the **Implementation project** workspace.
+After the tenant administrator has completed the finance and operations subscription activation and added additional project users as appropriate, those team members can access the **Implementation project** workspace.

 The first step to be completed in LCS is **Project onboarding**.
 This step is required for all LCS implementation projects that are created **on or after August 22, 2019, PST**, prior to deploying any of the Microsoft-managed environments.
 You can access the **Project onboarding** feature using the action center notification or the LCS Implementation project menu.
 You must be assigned to the Project owner security role to access **Project onboarding** in LCS.

-To get started with LCS, see [Lifecycle Services (LCS) for Finance and Operations apps customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).
+To get started with LCS, see [Lifecycle Services (LCS) for finance and operations apps customers](../../dev-itpro/lifecycle-services/lcs-works-lcs.md).

 ## FastTrack onboarding services